luzlab/ajv-formats-draft2019/README.md

-# ajv-formats
+# ajv-formats-draft2119

-Plugin for AJV that adds support for additional international formats and formats added in draft2019.
+An AJV plugin adding support for draft2019 formats missing from AJV.

 Currently, `iri`, `iri-reference`, `idn-email`, `idn-hostname`, and `duration` formats are supported. `duration` was added in draft 2019.
+The `uuid` format was added in draft2019, but was already supported by AJV.

+## Using international formats with pre-draft2019 JSON schemas

+The `idn-email` and `idn-hostname` formats are implemented per RFC 1123, however earlier JSON schemas specify RFC 1034.
+This is probably just fine, but you have been warned...

 ## Installation